JPGSP/Dashboard/README.md

 1. Clone this repository to your machine.
 2. After the clonation is completed, use the composer to install the dependencies.
 Use the command : "composer install"
-3. Before starting to use the application, please execute the content of the sql file inside this project (in the folder public/resources).
+3. Before starting to use the application, please execute the content of the sql file inside this project (folder public/resources).
 * It is necessary to modify the content of the variables $location, $user, $pwd in the file Database.php inside the folder app/lib inside this project.
 Please introduce the values you have configurated in your system.
 4. Now you are ready to enjoy.